It is the eleventh century, Cordoba, Umayyad Caliphate - Princess Omeya Wallada bint al-Mustakfi walks the streets of the city,

-In homage of the great Andalusi musical tradition, soprano Isabel Cañada Luna, who hails from the Andalusian city of Málaga, in collaboration with American pianist Madison Da Silva, American violinist Crosby DeLaney Barret and Syrian percussionist Inas Halal, has been inspired to provide a glimpse into the Arab past of the Iberian Peninsula through the staging of a musical performance: Sonore Al Andalus.
+The Princess and other poets wrote verses which have, in turn, inspired Spanishsoprano Isabel Cañada Luna, in collaboration with American pianist Madison Da Silva, American violinist Crosby DeLaney Barret and Syrian percussionist Inas Halal, to provide a glimpse into the Arab past of the Iberian Peninsula through the staging of a musical performance: Sonore Al Andalus.

 Madison Da Silva